docsforadobe/premiere-plugin-guide/docs/exporters/structure-descriptions.rst

 Selector: ``exSelExport``

 Provides general export settings.
-The exporter should retrieve the parameter settings from the Export Param Suite.
+The exporter should retrieve the parameter settings from the :ref:`exporters/suites.export-param-suite`.

 ::